 In every state, car insurance is sure to play a big part in any claim brought after a traffic accident, and South Carolina is no exception.
-In this article, we'll cover the basics of South Carolina's auto insurance rules, explain how coverage is likely to affect a car accident case, and lay out the penalties for driving without insurance in South Carolina.
+Here's what to know at the outset:

 In South Carolina, when you apply for or renew a driver's license, you must certify you are insured by an automobile liability policy, or certify that you do not own a vehicle.